PVoLan/wooden-architecture/architecture.md

 Never use static references to keep any data/fields/objects.
 Also never use singleton pattern.
 If you have a single non-static object, it is always easy to make it visible in a static context, but vice versa is troublesome.

 On android, Application object is a good place to keep any singleton object's - it is guaranteed by Android that you will always have one an only one instance of Application class.
 It is allowed to have a static reference to an Application object (this is the only one exception from the rule above) with some restrictions, see below.
-I think you can easily find an analog of this class in other systems.
+I think you can easily find an analog of this class in other platforms.

 Static methods are allowed, although, \
 a) if their execution and result depends only on it's parameters and nothing more. \